lore/lore/docs/tutorial/Step7.md

 ### Visual Check-in

 If everything went well, your application should now look like this.
+If you open up the developer tools (and have `Log XMLHttpRequests` checked in Settings) you should see a POST request being sent out each time you submit a color.

 ![New Lore App](../../images/step7-visual.png)